Overview

 HOMA-IR (Homeostatic Model Assessment of Insulin Resistance) estimates how well your body responds to insulin using two values from a single fasting blood draw.
 This article walks through the calculation and how to interpret the result.

-This is an educational explanation, not medical advice — a high or low HOMA-IR score should be discussed with a healthcare provider rather than self-interpreted as a diagnosis.
+This is an educational explanation, not medical advice.
+Discuss a high or low HOMA-IR score with a healthcare provider rather than treating it as a self-diagnosis.

 What You Need

-- Fasting glucose, from a blood test taken after an 8–12 hour fast
+- Fasting glucose, from a blood test taken after an 8 to 12 hour fast

 - Fasting insulin, from the same blood draw